ehan03/cpsc-381-final-project/README.md

 ## Setup

-Make sure you have Conda installed through a distribution such as Anaconda or Miniconda.
+Python 3.8 was used for this project.

-Create a new venv and install the requirements:
+To run our code, create a new venv and install the requirements:
 ```
 pip install -r requirements.txt
 ```

-This has been tested on Python 3.8.